opheliasdaisies/flatiron_assessment_2/assessment.md

   a.
 Add a element to an array

   b.
 Write a statement to print out all the elements of the array.
+This should *not be* just `puts my_hash` but should iterate over the structure printing each value.

   c.
 Return the value at index 1.